 Despite positive economic development in recent years, food and energy security for all remain two of the main challenges facing Zambia.
 To tackle these issues, Zambia has embarked on an ambitious development trajectory to become a 'prosperous middle income nation by the year 2030' as described in 'Vision 2030' (Republic of Zambia, 2006).
-A growing population (from the current 14.5 million people to an expected 25 million people in 2030), and an expanding urban middle class increase the demand for food, energy and water, and subsequently the pressure on natural resources.
-For instance, deforestation and unmet environmental flow requirements are two examples of current unsustainable resource exploitation in Zambia.
+A growing population (from the current population of 14.5 million to an expected population of 25 million in 2030), and an expanding urban middle class increase the demand for food, energy and water, and, subsequently, the pressure on natural resources.
+Deforestation and unmet environmental flow requirements offer two examples of current unsustainable resource exploitation in Zambia.
 Climate change is exacerbating these already difficult and complex issues.